 Child responds to interactions from you, but doesn’t initiate interactions

 Sometimes it might feel like such hard work because your child never seems to initiate any interaction and only responds to you.
 The initiation will come when the earlier levels are strengthened.
-Continue to work on the lower functional emotional developmental capacities of regulating (FEDC 1) and engagement (FEDC 2) in ways mentioned throughout this week’s blog.
-The more robust they become, the more likely your child will start initiating interactions with you.
+Continue to work on the lower functional emotional developmental capacities of regulating (FEDC 1) and engagement (FEDC 2) by encouraging warm, affective, comforting interactions with your child around what they are motivated by.
+The more robust these early capacities become, the more likely your child will start initiating interactions with you.

 - Use high affect and gesturing with facial expressions and body language to strengthen the engagement.